-The duty does not apply to children thought to be at risk or to suspected cases - here staff should follow the usual safeguarding procedures.
+The duty does not apply to children thought to be at risk or to suspected cases - here, staff should follow the usual safeguarding procedures.

-To report FGM to local police - please contact Cumbria Constabulary Telephone 101
+To report FGM to local police, please contact Cumbria Constabulary on telephone 101.

 FGM Fact Sheet